dpscience/DMLLTDetectorPulseDiscriminator/README.md

 year = {2019}
 }
 ```
+Additionally, you must cite the applied version of the framework.<br><br>

-Additionally, you can cite all released software versions by using the the <b>DOI 10.5281/zenodo.2616929</b>.
+You can cite all released software versions by using the <b>DOI 10.5281/zenodo.2616929</b>.
 This DOI represents all versions, and will always resolve to the latest one.<br>

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2616929.svg)](https://doi.org/10.5281/zenodo.2616929)